 Dark Water Stains

 Unlike light stains, dark water stains indicate a more serious moisture issue.
 On solid hardwood, this can mean that water has soaked into the wood grain itself, causing long-lasting stains.
-Dark stains on engineered wood suggest moisture has penetrated the top veneer layer and may have reached the plywood beneath.
-Dark stains usually require sanding and refinishing to remove them and restore the appearance of your wood floors.
+To remove dark water stains from wood floors, you may need to use specialized cleaning techniques, and in many cases, sanding and refinishing may be required.

 Other Signs of Water Damage